chvvkumar/ESP32-NINA-GPS/README.md

 # ESP32 GPS Broadcast & Web Server

-A robust ESP32 firmware that bridges high-precision GNSS data to the network and other devices.
+A robust ESP32 firmware that bridges GNSS data to the network and other devices.
 It reads from a u-blox module, serves data via TCP (NetGPS) and a Web Dashboard, and broadcasts real-time telemetry via ESP-NOW to remote displays.

 ![Dashboard](/images/dashboard.png)